eggplantbren/Lensing2/README.md

 This will generate a bunch of output plots
 (first the three canonical DNest4 output plots, then lensing stuff).
 As you close each plot, more will appear.
+You'll be prompted to continue at some point in case you don't want to override any previously saved output images.
 Posterior samples will also be saved in a text file `posterior_sample.txt`.
 Later I will write a script to convert the posterior samples to another format for greater convenience,